Eamoned/ProgrammingAssignment2/README.md

            setcache = setcache,
            getcache = getcache)
 }
-## Note: "<<-" allows this subfunction to alter the "m" and "x" variable in the containing environment, i.e. the makeCacheMatrix function.

 cacheSolve <- function(x) {
       m <- x$getcache()   ## gets the inverse matrix (or cache) and assigns it to local variable "m".